tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-When you have no psion daily affinities left, regain one when you take a quick rest.
+When you have no psion full recovery affinities left, regain one when you take a quick rest.

 ---